aelagrassa/simone/README.md

 - node-sfo-01.smn.network:42019

 ## **Build Instructions**
 Simone is currently only supported and tested on Ubuntu Linux, though other distributions would likely work based on the notes from the Ubuntu installs.
 Windows support is currently in development.
-For now consider using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) if you are looking to run a wallet on Windows.
+If you are looking to run a wallet on Windows consider [WSL](https://docs.microsoft.com/en-us/windows/wsl/install).